Isaacwrite/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Write a function that computes the absolute value of an integer.
+Write a function that prints the last digit of a number.

-Prototype: int _abs(int)
+Prototype: int print_last_digit(int);
+Returns the value of the last digit